cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ##### ConsensusState

-`ConsensusState` is a blockchain commit which contains an `CommitmentRoot` and the requisite state to verify future roots, stored in one blockchain to verify the state of the other.
+`ConsensusState` is a blockchain commit which contains a `CommitmentRoot` and the requisite state to verify future roots.
+The `ConsensusState` of a chain is stored by other chains in order to verify the state of this chain.
+It is defined as:
 Defined as

 ```go